-Active Directory Monitoring: The AD Time Service - Part 1
+Active Directory Monitoring: AD Time Service

 With organizations moving workloads to the cloud, they no longer have the traditional network security boundaries to manage access to applications and data.
 Therefore, identity is now the primary control plane in the cloud.
 This means that organizations control capabilities based on either the user identity or the device identity or a combination of both, using controls such as conditional access policies, compliance policies, self-service, single sign-on and automatic account provisioning and deprovisioning to cloud software as a services (SaaS).